andora814/The-Recipe-Box/README.md

 ![Recipe Box Page](TBD)
 ***
 ### ***Future Updates***
+- [ ] User authentication
-- [ ] External API for ingredients
+- [ ] Deply on Heroku
 - [ ] External API for recipes
 - [ ] User authentication
 - [ ] Calendar for historical reference and future planning
+- [ ] Adjust formatting of instructions and ingredients to improve user experience
 ***